 Kennedy Space Center from Orlando (or Central Florida)

 Kennedy Space Center from Orlando or anywhere in Central Florida is pretty easy to get to.
-Follow this link.
+Follow this link for directions.

 There are discounts for multi-day tickets and military.
 So, check before you go if you think you might be eligible for a discount.